 Lifting & Rigging Shackles

-Shackles - including anchor shackles, chain shackles, and more - are a versatile tool for connecting lifting slings, wire rope, chain, and rope - these links are essential for a number of rigging, lifting, pulling, and hoisting applications.
+Shackles - including anchor shackles, chain shackles, and more - are a versatile tool for connecting lifting slings, wire rope, chain, and rope.
+They play an essential role in many rigging, lifting, pulling, and hoisting applications.

 Because they come in a wide variety of styles and types, choosing the right one for the job can be confusing.

-We've outlined some of the basics below.
+We've outlined some of the basics below (see our video or keep reading).
 If you have any questions, contact one of our product specialists for more information.

 Bow/Anchor Shackle